The 7 Best Mountain Bike Shock Pumps for Maintaining Your Suspension Pressure

 What Types of Bike Pumps Are There?

-Before I dive into the mountain bike shock pumps, let me summarize what bike pumps are there and what pumps you may need if you ride a mountain bike.
+Before I discuss mountain bike shock pumps, let me summarize what bike pumps are there and what pumps you may need if you ride a mountain bike.
 There are many types of bike pumps, so it is easy to get lost among them.

 Floor Bike Pumps

-Most of the floor bike pumps are compatible with Presta and Schrader valves and can inflate pressures of around 120 PSI.
+Most floor bike pumps are compatible with Presta and Schrader valves and can inflate pressures of around 120 PSI.
 There are also floor pumps that can inflate pressures above 250 PSI.
-You can check the inflated tire pressure thanks to an analog or digital gauge.
+The analog or digital gauge allows you to check the inflated tire pressure.

 Mini Bike Pumps